Magneet/Horizon_Rest_API_Python/vmware_horizon.md

     `get_sites(self) ‑> list`
     :   Lists all the sites in the pod federation.

         Available for Horizon 8 2012 and later.

+    `new_site(self, name: str, description: str) ‑> dict` :   creates a site.

+        Requires the name and description as strings Available for Horizon 8 2012 and later.

+    `update_cloud_pod_federation(self, name: str) ‑> dict`
+    :   Updates a Pod Federation

+        Requires a new name of the cpa as a string Available for Horizon 8 2012 and later.

+    `update_site(self, site_id: str, name: str, description: str) ‑> dict`
+    :   Updates a site.

+        Requires site_id, the name and description as strings Available for Horizon 8 2012 and later.

 `Inventory(url: str, access_token: dict)`